Professional Property Valuation Guide

 The Steps of the Appraisal Process

-Once the buyer’s lender orders the appraisal, the appraiser will contact the seller or listing agent to schedule an appointment.
+1. Scheduling and Preparation: Once the buyer’s lender orders the appraisal, the appraiser will contact the seller or listing agent to schedule an appointment.
 Sellers can prepare by ensuring that the home is clean, accessible, and free of clutter.
 While cosmetic improvements may not dramatically alter the appraised value, presenting the property well can leave a positive impression and signal proper maintenance.
+It is also beneficial for sellers to make a list of recent upgrades or improvements (such as a new roof, updated kitchen, or energy-efficient windows).
+Providing this information helps the appraiser understand the full scope of the home’s condition and enhancements.

-During the visit, the appraiser conducts a detailed walk-through of the property, both inside and out.
+2. On-Site Evaluation: During the visit, the appraiser conducts a detailed walk-through of the property, both inside and out.
 They take measurements, note the layout, assess the quality of materials, and evaluate the overall condition.
 Key factors include the number of bedrooms and bathrooms, square footage, structural integrity, and the functionality of major systems like heating, plumbing, and electrical.
+For home appraisals in Lorne Park, location plays a major role.
+Proximity to Lake Ontario, local parks, reputable schools, and shopping areas can all affect a home’s market value.
+The appraiser also examines the lot size, landscaping, and any additional features, such as swimming pools, finished basements, or detached garages.

+3. Research and Market Comparison: After the site visit, the appraiser conducts research on comparable properties, often referred to as comps.
+These are recently sold homes in the same area that are similar in size, age, and features.
+Comparing these properties helps establish a benchmark for determining the appraised value.
 In Lorne Park, where real estate values can vary due to custom builds and unique lot configurations, selecting appropriate comps is a crucial step.
 The appraiser adjusts for differences such as renovations, lot size, or proximity to main roads to ensure the valuation reflects the subject property accurately.

-Once the analysis is complete, the appraiser prepares a comprehensive report outlining the findings.
+4. Report Compilation and Submission: Once the analysis is complete, the appraiser prepares a comprehensive report outlining the findings.
 This document typically includes property details, photographs, comparable sales data, a market analysis, and the final estimated value.
 The report is then submitted to the lender, who uses it to confirm that the loan amount aligns with the appraised value.
+If the home appraises at or above the purchase price, the transaction can proceed as planned.
+However, if the value comes in lower than expected, additional steps may be required to bridge the gap.

 When the Appraisal Is Lower Than the Sale Price